 Once you have selected your EdTech tool and you know how to use it, prepare specific activities with which the resource can be seamlessly integrated.
 And don’t forget – its role is to help you reach your educational goals and not to demonstrate how cool technology is per se.
 Following a pre-decided plan gives you the determination you need to firmly handle technology for your educational purposes only.
 This restricting framework can support teachers that are just now taking their first steps in EdTech integration, but it can also help enthusiasts to keep the use of technology under control and most effective.

-Your goals that relate to the implementation of ATLs and the improvement of questioning in your classroom can find a great fit within the proper, all-inclusive tool.
+If your goals relate to the improvement of questioning in your classroom in the light of ATLs, PBL or other innovative educational strategies, you can find a great fit within the proper, all-inclusive tool: discover useful pieces of content, set focused topics for discussion, and welcome your students’ inquiry.
 You can start taking advantage of EdTech with the 100mentors app today – and make your New Year’s resolution come true.

 Association for Educational Communications and Technology.
 (2008).
 Educational technology : a definition with commentary (A. Januszewski & M. Molenda, Eds.).
 Lawrence Erlbaum Associates.